Gaia GPS

 Get the Right Maps in Gaia GPS

-Best maps to plan for off-grid camping in National Forests include:
+The best maps to plan for off-grid camping in National Forests include:

-• USFS classic – This map offers detailed coverage in many designated USFS areas.
+• USFS Classic: This map offers detailed coverage in many designated USFS areas.

-• USFS 2016 – An update to USFS Classic, the 2016 map shows some forest service roads missing on the Classic map, but lacks private boundaries.
+• USFS 2016: An update to USFS Classic, the 2016 map shows some forest service roads missing on the Classic map, but lacks private boundaries.
 Read more about USFS 2016 here.

-• Gaia Topo – The proprietary Gaia GPS base map — this map rocks.
+• Gaia Topo: The proprietary Gaia GPS base map — this map rocks.
 If you’re not using it yet — why?

 Using the Maps to Find Free Camping Spots

-Here are the opacity settings used:
+You can see the opacity settings used:

 How to Find a Dispersed Camping Spot